Conservatism in Iceland: 20th century

-In the early 20th century, as Iceland gained home rule (1904) and later sovereignty (1918), conservative politics became more organized.
-The Home Rule Party was founded in 1909, followed by the Conservative Party in 1924, both advocating a pragmatic and gradual approach to independence.
+In the early 20th century, as Iceland achieved home rule (1904) and later sovereignty (1918) within the Danish crown, conservative politics became more organised.
+The Home Rule Party was founded in 1909, followed by the Conservative Party in 1924.
+Both promoted a pragmatic and gradual approach to independence.
 In 1929, the Conservative Party merged with the Liberal Party to form the Independence Party.